Deathemonic/Cat-Dots/.github/README.md

 <br>

 > **Note:** <br>
-> First up install the dependencies need if not the dotfiles doesn't work.
+> First up install the dependencies, they are needed in order for the dotfiles to work.
 > Check out this [link](https://github.com/Deathemonic/SweetDots/wiki/Documentation#dependencies) for the list of dependencies

 1. Clone the repo and go to that directory